Proud to be celebrating 170 years in business

-Directors Obligations
+Directors Obligations Solicitors

-The law relating to the legal responsibilities and duties of directors is becomingly increasingly complex.
+The law relating to the legal responsibilities and duties of directors is becomingly increasingly complex

-Company directors have legal duties to act in the interest of shareholders, creditors and other stakeholders.
+Company directors have legal duties to act in the interest of shareholders, creditors, and other stakeholders.
 Directors in breach of these duties may find themselves facing civil claims for personal liability or criminal prosecution.
-The duties of directors differ depending upon whether they are an executive director, a non- executive director, a de jure director, a de facto director or a shadow director.
+The duties of directors differ depending upon whether they are an executive director, a non- executive director, a de jure director, a de facto director, or a shadow director.

 • A shadow director is an individual that gives directions or instructions and the directors of a company are accustomed to act on those instructions.
 A shadow director is defined in the Companies Act 2006.